JHying/personal-profile/README.md

 - **Architecture is a long-term investment.** A system that ships fast but can't be maintained, extended, or trusted under failure isn't a success.
 I treat maintainability, extensibility, and reliability as first-class concerns — not things to retrofit later.

 ---

+> "The goal of software architecture is to minimize the human resources required to build and maintain the required system." — Robert C. Martin

 ✉️  Email: ritahying@gmail.com